torakiki/pdfsam-visual-public/README.md

 # v6.3.1
 * Upgraded Electron
 * Upgraded PDF rendering engine
-* Fixed a rendering issue with Jpeg2000 codec
+* Fixed a rendering issue with Jpeg2000 encoded images

 # v6.3.0
 * New task to validate PDF/A conformance of multiple PDF files